Custom Tours - Whale Watching - Private Boat Charters

-Private Charters are a wonderful way to fully experience those "memories moments" with your friends and family.
+Private Custom Boat Charters from Victoria and other departure points on Vancouver Island and the Gulf Islands are a wonderful way to fully experience those "memories moments" with your friends and family.
 Set your own course.
 Plan your own day.
 Boat, Captain and crew are yours to command.
 Explore your own adventure.

 Privacy aside we are also not limited by time, or range in the same manner as a publicly scheduled tour which we offer here.

 Birds of a Feather Marine Ecotours based in Victoria, Vancouver Island, BC has the only Zodiac Medline III in Canada.
 A fully-equipped and crewed luxury offshore rib available for hire on the west coast of British Columbia including the Gulf and San Juan Islands.